Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-explain how different management practices have developed historically;: 3identify relevant research materials and apply their content to various aspects of the modern world of work;: 2,3demonstrate an understanding of academic scholarship and good research practice;: 1,2,3communicate, orally, theories and research material in relation to a number of management related issues;: 2,3engage convincingly in contemporary debates around areas of management, societal impact of work, technology development and sustainable management practice;: 3begin to develop a critical perspective to supplement the understanding of management and organisation, as a basis for their future studies;: 3relate historical management practice such as Fordism and bureaucracy, and their key characteristics such as alienation and conflict, to the contemporary workplace;: 2,3
+explain how different management practices have developed historically: 2identify relevant research materials and apply their content to various aspects of the modern world of work: 1,2demonstrate an understanding of academic scholarship and good research practice: 1,2communicate, orally, theories and research material in relation to a number of management related issues: 1,2engage convincingly in contemporary debates around areas of management, societal impact of work, technology development and sustainable management practice: 2begin to develop a critical perspective to supplement the understanding of management and organisation, as a basis for their future studies: 2relate historical management practice such as Fordism and bureaucracy, and their key characteristics such as alienation and conflict, to the contemporary workplace: 2

-11 hours of lectures10 hours of tutorials10 hours of lecture preparation30 hours tutorial preparation4 hours study skills activities85 hours of private study
+11 hours of lectures11 hours of tutorials10 hours of lecture preparation30 hours tutorial preparation88 hours assignment

 Description of Module Assessment

-Annotated Bibliography (750-1000 words)Students will be required to prepare an annotated bibliography which outlines the material they wish to use for the essay assignment.
-They will be required to select 3 books/articles and write a critical analysis for each source outlining the central ideas, strengths and limitations of the source and a reflection on the usefulness of the source for the assignment.3: Essay weighted 50%
+Annotated Bibliography (750-1000 words)Students are required to select three (3) management-related articles and write a critical analysis for each source outlining the source's central ideas, strengths and limitations and a reflection on the source's usefulness for the assignment.2: Essay weighted 60%